ErikBjare/thesis/docs/sphinx/src/experiment_protocol.md

 Experiment protocol
 ===================

-Protocol for running EEG experiments with subject.
+The experiment protocol for the controlled experiment.

 # Setup

- - EEG device
+## EEG device

-   - Which?
+Primary device:

-     - Muse S?
+ - Muse S

+Alternative devices (untested):

-     - Cyton + Ultracortex?
+ - OpenBCI Cyton + Ultracortex
+ - Neurosity Notion/Crown

- - ActivityWatch
+## ActivityWatch

+(not for the controlled experiment)

+Watchers:

+ - Default watchers (`aw-watcher-window` and `aw-watcher-afk`)
  - `aw-watcher-web` to collect browser data
  - `aw-watcher-input` to collect detailed input data
      - Set the poll time to something low (0.2s?)

 # Protocol

+The actual protocol to follow when performing the experiment.

 ## Before

  - Inform about collected data and anonymization process (we won't store names or other personally identifiable information)
  - Ask for informed consent
  - Take note of:
+   - gender
-   - gender?
+   - device
-   - device?
+   - age
-   - age?
+   - handedness
    - software dev experience, specifically C/C++
  - Ask subject how they are feeling
    - Any standardized way?